-The two VCSEL driver circuits in the test chip have similar architecture; one optimized for 640 Mb/s with higher drive current and the other for 3.2 Gb/s with lower current.
-Each consists of a 1.5 V LVDS receiver circuit, a 1.5 to 2.5 V logic converter circuit, and a 2.5 V VCSEL driver circuit.
-Both VCSEL drivers allow for adjustable bias and modulation currents and contain circuitry to reduce switching noise on the power supply lines.
+The two VCSEL driver circuits in the prototype ASICs have similar architecture; one optimized for 640 Mb/s with higher drive current and the other for 3.2 Gb/s with lower current.
+Each ASIC consists of a 1.5 V LVDS receiver circuit, a 1.5 to 2.5 V logic converter circuit, and a 2.5 V VCSEL driver circuit.
+The driver circuit has adjustable bias and modulation current and contains circuitry to reduce switching noise on the power supply lines.
 The LVDS receiver was designed using the standard thin oxide transistors that operate with a 1.5 V supply.
-The use of the of the thin oxide transistors allowed us to not only achieve higher bandwidth over the thick oxide transistors but also produce a circuit that could be used by other members of our community developing chips which operate with a single 1.5 V supply.
 We used a 2.5 V supply for the driver circuitry because most commercially available VCSELs require bias voltages greater than 2 V to produce suitable output optical power.
-The driver portion of the chips were therefore designed using the thick oxide transistors available in the 130 nm process.
+The driver portion of the ASIC was therefore designed using the thick oxide transistors available in the 130 nm process.
 Previous results from CERN have shown that thin oxide transistors designed using conventional layout techniques exhibit radiation tolerance suitable for SLHC applications.
 However, conventionally designed thick oxide transistors are not suitably radiation tolerant.
 All of the thick oxide transistors were therefore designed using an enclosed structure.

-Four prototype ASICs were packaged and the performance was satisfactory up to 1 Gb/s.
+Four ASICs were packaged and the performance was satisfactory up to 1 Gb/s.
 The performance at higher speeds could not be sufficiently evaluated due to the packaging parasitics.
 These tests also verified the operation of the LVDS receiver up to 1 Gb/s.
-During the irradiation, each driver ASIC was connected to a 25 Ω resistor instead of a VC-SEL to allow testing of the degradation of the chip alone.
+During the irradiation, each driver ASIC was connected to a 25 $\Omega$ resistor instead of a VCSEL to allow testing of the degradation of the ASIC alone.
 The duty cycle of the output signal and the current consumption of the LVDS receiver remained constant during the irradiation.
 However, we observed significant decrease in the VCSEL driver circuit current consumption and the output drive current.
 It should be noted that the decrease in the drive current could be compensated by adjusting the control current but this option was not used during the irradiation in order to study the degradation under the same condition.
-Post-irradiation analysis indicates that there is no other significant degradation and the decreases in the VCSEL driver current is now understood.
-Figure 1 shows the IV curves of a PMOS transistor fabricated in the thick oxide technology before and after irradiation.
+Postirradiation analysis indicates that there is no other significant degradation and the decreases in the VCSEL driver current is now understood.
+Fig. 1 shows the IV curves of a PMOS transistor fabricated in the thick oxide technology before and after irradiation.
 The IV characteristic before the irradiation is well reproduced by the simulation.
 A shift is observed after the irradiation and is well reproduced by the simulation after including a 175 mV threshold shift.
 The threshold shift is significantly smaller in the NMOS transistors.
 The present current mirror in the driver circuit uses both type of transistors and thus is sensitive to the different threshold shifts.
 The plan is to use PMOS transistors only in the future design.